seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

  - you can find the projection of vector A onto vector B by finding the dot product of A and B then dividing the result by the length of A.
  - calculating the dot product of a vector with itself will give you the distance squared.
 If you are checking to see which vector is longer, you can just compare their squared distances (saving you a square root operation)

 The __cross product__ is another simple formula that gives you a vector that is perpendicular to two given vectors.
 In other words, if you have vectors A and B that both lie along the same surface, calculating `cross(A, B)` will give a vector that represents the normal to that surface.
-This normal vector will also follow the _right-hand rule_ as pictured to the right (Note: you will usually want to normalise your normal before using it!)
+This normal vector will also follow the _right-hand rule_ as pictured below (Note: you will usually want to normalise your normal before using it, so lighting calculations can dot product them straight out of the box!)

 {% img center http://upload.wikimedia.org/wikipedia/commons/d/d2/Right_hand_rule_cross_product.svg 200 200 "Cross product follows the right-hand rule" %}